-• Documents relating to children with SEND are stored in a locked cupboard in school.
+Documents relating to children with SEND are stored in a locked cupboard in school.
 Some documents such as IPMs and monitoring forms are kept in the classroom SEND file and stored in the teacher's cupboard.
 Some documents such as IPMs are held on the school's onedrive in an area which is only accessed by teachers.
+All SEND documents are uploaded on to Cpoms and form a electronic chronology of each child.
 Records relating to children who have left are passed to the new school as soon as it is practical, with a signed and dated record of transfer kept in school.
+Electronic documents on Cpoms are transferred over to the child's new school.